-According to the Bureau of Labor Statistics, the dollar experienced an average inflation rate of 2.30% per year.
-Prices in 2017 are 2173.4% higher than prices in 1880.
+According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 2.30% per year.
+Prices in 2018 are 2212.4% higher than prices in 1880.

 In other words, $5 in the year 1880 is equivalent in purchasing power to $115.62 in 2018, a difference of $110.62 over 138 years.

 |Cumulative price change||2212.40%|

 |Price difference ($5 base)||$110.62|